psychopy/workshops/3days/source/coding/improvements.rst

 Further improvements
 ------------------------

-There are many further tweaks we may want to make:
+Exercises:

-	- Providing feedback
+	- Add trial-by-trial feedback on correctness and RT
-	- Counterbalancing

-And many more specific to your experiment requirements...

-Next we will cover :ref:`plottingPosner`
+	- End the practice trials early if the participant scores 5 correct in a row

-Time permitting we might cover :ref:`syntax` (but you will have picked a lot of this up already!)
+Let's talk about :ref:`syntax` (but you will have picked a lot of this up already!) and then look at :ref:`plottingPosner`

 .. toctree::
     :hidden: